Home » Dog breed » Kangal

 Teeth: Jaws must be well developed and powerful.
 Teeth are regularly arranged in the jaws.
 Powerful teeth.

-Lips: must be well adhered to the bone basis.
+Lips: Must be well adhered to the bone basis.
 Are of medium thickness.
 The upper lip slightly overhangs over the lower lip.
 The joining of the lips is weakly pronounced.

 Serious Faults: